 First launched in 1995, the Corruption Perceptions Index (CPI) by TI has been widely credited with putting the issue of corruption on the international policy agenda.
 Using expert assessments and opinion surveys, the CPI measures and ranks countries and territories based on the perceived levels of public sector corruption.
-The latest 2016 CPI draws on data sources from independent institutions specialising in governance and business climate analysis.
-The sources include the Political and Economic Risk Consultancy Asian Intelligence Report, World Bank - Country Policy and Institutional Assessment, Economist Intelligence Unit Country Risk Ratings, World Justice Project Rule of Law Index, World Economic Forum Executive Opinion Survey among others.
+The 2018 index draws upon 13 expert assessments and surveys of business people.

 Around the world

 The CPI currently ranks 180 countries on a scale from 100 (very clean) to 0 (highly corrupt).
 Below is a world map showing the results of the 2018 CPI.
 High numbers (yellow) indicate less perception of corruption, whereas lower numbers (red) indicate higher perception of corruption.

 Since its inception, Singapore has been ranked consistently among one of the least corrupt countries in the world.
-In the last 5 years, Singapore has been placed among the top 10 globally, and was tied at 6th place with Sweden in 2017.
+In the last 5 years, Singapore has been placed among the top 10 globally, and was tied at 3rd place with Finland, Sweden and Switzerland in 2018.